mbridak/FieldDayLogger/README.md

 ## Running the binary

 In the dist directory is the latest binary for Linux [fielddaylogger](https://github.com/mbridak/FieldDayLogger/raw/main/dist/fielddaylogger), Raspberry Pi [fielddaylogger_pi](https://github.com/mbridak/FieldDayLogger/raw/main/dist/fielddaylogger_pi) and Windows 10 [fielddaylogger.exe](https://github.com/mbridak/FieldDayLogger/raw/main/dist/fielddaylogger.exe).

+These are not auto generated.
+And are built on a 'When I get around to it.' schedule.
+I'll try and build them all before the big weekend.
 You can copy it to a folder in your Linux PATH `/usr/local/bin` or `~/bin` or on either platform just run it where ever it happens to be.
 Or you can follow the steps below to run it from source.

 ## Installing an icon